katzer/cordova-plugin-email-composer/README.md

 }, false);
 ```

 All properties are optional.
 After opening the draft the user may have the possibilities to edit the draft from the UI.
+The callback comes without arguments.

 ```javascript
 cordova.plugins.email.open({